ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

     </tr>
 </table>

-Of course, for $n \geq 365$ you don't need any calculations, it's a straightforward consequence of the <em>pigeonhole principle</em>.
+Of course, for $n \geq 365$ you don't need any calculations, it's a straightforward consequence of the [<em>pigeonhole principle</em>](https://en.wikipedia.org/wiki/Pigeonhole_principle).

 ## The (in)famous Monty Hall problem

 ---

 That is a problem that has been disturbing people for ages.
-Just like the birthday problem, you can solve it using basic probability theory, which we won't do.
+Just like the birthday problem, you can solve it using basic math/probability theory, which we won't do.
 Let's state the problem and provide a Monte Carlo simulation to solve it.

 The problem is:
 >Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a valuable prize; behind the others, goats.
 You pick a door, say No. $1$, and the host, who knows what's behind the doors, opens another door, say No. $3$, which has a goat.
 He then says to you, "Do you want to pick door No. $2$?"
 Is it to your advantage to switch your choice?

 <div style="text-align:center"><img src="/img/posts/montecarlo/montyhall.png" style="width: 60%; margin: 2%"></div>

 People often believe that they are in a $50-50$ situation and therefore the switch is not very relevant.
-But if you carefully solve this problem, you will find that there is a probability of $2/3$ to win the prize if you decide to switch doors.
+But if you carefully solve this problem, you will find that there is a probability of $2/3 \approx 66.7$% to win the prize if you decide to switch doors.

 The following Go code simulates this game and estimates the probability of winning if the guest chooses to switch doors.
 Note that we first set the game so that the doors are properly chosen (possibly not an optimal code), and then we simulate the game to estimate the desired probability.